Finite orbits in multivalued maps and Bernoulli convolutions: Network orbits in the Pisot case

 The convergence $\sqrt[2k-1]{F_{k+1}}\to\sqrt{\tau}$ follows from $F_k\approx \tau^k/\sqrt{5}.$ The minimum local dimension of $\nu_t$ for the Fibonacci case was found by Hu \cite{Hu}, cf. \cite{F4}.
 The corresponding growth rate $\sqrt{\tau}\approx 1.2720$ is realized by the orbit of $x=\frac{2\tau -1}{5}=1/\sqrt{5}$ shown on the left of Figure \ref{gm}.
 One image of $x$ goes to $1-x$ after two steps, the other returns to $x$ after four generations.
 The growth rate $\rho$ fulfils the equation $\rho^4=\rho^2 +1$ (due to symmetry, the spectral radius can be determined for a graph with 4 vertices).
 Thus $\rho =\sqrt{\tau},$ with local dimension 0.9404.
 In Section \ref{super} we shall see that such double orbits combining $x$ with $1-x$ often yield large growth rates.
 We briefly prove that the growth rate $\sqrt{\tau}$ is indeed maximal.

 For $\beta=\tau ,$ the two successors of a point in the overlapping set $D$ will either both return after 3 generations, as for $x=\frac12 ,$ or will return after 2 and $\ge 4$ generations, as in Figure \ref{gm}, or will return later.
 The case with 2 and 4 gives the highest growth, and Figure \ref{gm} shows that this case can be iterated with itself forever, so this yields the maximum growth rate.
-Many other finite orbits combine the 3-3-return with the 2-4-return so that the growth rate is between $\sqrt[3]{2}$ and $\sqrt{\tau}.$
+Many other finite orbits combine the 3-3-return with the 2-4-return so that the growth rate is between $\sqrt[3]{2}$ and $\sqrt{\tau}.$ $\Box $

+{\it Remarks.} Note that the $F_k$ increase exponentially.
+Already for $p=15,$ we get $F_9=34$ cycles while the five-fold concatenation of two intersecting 3-cycles would provide only $2^5=32$ cycles.
+For $p=29$ we obtain 987 cycles on a basic set of 57 points.

+We extended by $11$ if there were more words ending with zero, and by 00 if there were more words ending with 1, in order to obtain the maximum number of cycles.
+We can also make a random choice of 00 or 11 in each induction step.
+This will generate other finite orbits with the same period and same number of points, but with a smaller number of cycles, for instance $m=4$ for $p=7,$ and thus with a smaller growth rate.

+For even periods, we get cycle mixtures without root, as for $p=4$ in Figure \ref{gm}.
+They are not related to exact overlap of intervals.

 On the right of Figure \ref{gm} we show the preperiodic orbit of $x=t_2^2+t_2^4.$ Both image points of $x$ eventually land in the fixed points 0 or 1.
 For each point in this orbit, the number of successors in generation $q$ grows linearly with $q,$ so the growth rate assumes its minimal value 1.
 The local dimension becomes $\frac{\log 2}{\log \tau}\approx 1.4404.$ Such examples are discussed in Sections 7-9.

-In a histogram approximating the Fibonacci measure, similar to Figure \ref{bc}, the bars for points with local dimension $<1$ should be very high, and the bins of points with local dimension $>1$ should show very small values.
-However, since the minimum local dimension is 0.9404, the high values, 'poles of the singular measure', can hardly be recognized.
-With a maximum local dimension of 1.4404, the zeros of the measure are much more apparent.
-In our figures this effect is obvious for $\beta$ near $\tau .$ When $\beta$ tends to 2, however, the maximum local dimension approaches 1, minimal values are difficult to recognize and large values are better visible.
+The minimum 0.94 and maximum 1.44 of local dimension for the Fibonacci measure are well-known, cf. \cite{F4,Hu}.
+Let us note how they determine the appearance of $\nu$ in our figures.

+{\it Remark on interpretation of local dimension.}\\ By definition \eqref{dimdef}, a measure $\mu$ has local dimension $d$ at a point $x_0$ if the intervals $[x-s,x+s]$ have measure $\approx C\cdot s^d$ for small $s.$ Here $C$ is a positive constant, or a slowly varying function of $s$ like $-\log s.$ A numerical approximation looks like $C\cdot (x-x_0)^{d-1}$ near $x_0.$ For $d>1,$ this function is zero at $x_0.$ For $d=1.5$ the function is like $C\sqrt{x}$ at $x_0=0.$ In Figures \ref{B5} and \ref{B6} such points $x_0$ are seen as dark blue spots.